Identification, Images, & Information

 Habitat

-These are very common flies in a wide variety of habitats, including heavily urbanized areas.
+very common in a wide variety of habitats, including heavily urbanized areas

 Food